core-coin/atoms-rs/crates/signer/README.md

-# alloy-signer
+# atoms-signer

-Ethereum signer abstraction.
+Core signer abstraction.

 You can implement the [`Signer`][Signer] trait to extend functionality to other signers such as Hardware Security Modules, KMS etc. See [its documentation][Signer] for more.